Personal Injury Compensation Lawyers – Choosing the Right Lawyer.

 A personal injury compensation lawyer (or personal injury compensation solicitor) is a lawyer who specialises in personal injury claims and will pursue your claim of your behalf.
-It’s important to understand that when you make a personal injury claim you’re actually claiming against an insurer, so you’ll have a much better chance of success if you have a good specialist personal injury lawyer on your side.
+It’s important to understand that when you make a personal injury claim, your compensation will generally be paid by an insurer that has lawyers on its side and is looking to minimise your payments.
+So you’ll have a much better chance of success if you have a good specialist personal injury compensation lawyer on your side.

 How do personal injury compensation lawyers work?

-Here’s an overview of how most personal injury compensation lawyers in Sydney generally work:
+Here’s an overview of how personal injury compensation lawyers in Sydney and NSW generally work:

-- When you first contact a personal injury lawyer, it’s likely they will offer you a free consultation, either over the phone or in person.
-During this consultation the lawyer will ask you questions about your accident and your injuries to determine whether you have a valid claim and what are your chances of success.
+- When you first contact a personal injury lawyer, it’s likely they’ll offer you a free consultation, either over the phone or in person.
+During this consultation, the lawyer will ask you questions about your accident and your injuries to determine whether you have a valid claim and what are your chances of success.
 Part of this process is to identify the insurer.

-- The next step is preparing to submit your public liability claim to the insurer.
-This includes gathering the evidence to back up your claim, including photos of the accident location, witness reports and accident reports from the building or facility manager where the accident occurred.
+- The next step is preparing to submit your claim.
+This includes gathering the evidence to back up your claim, which may include medical reports, photos of the accident location and witness statements.

-- Once your claim has been submitted to the insurer, if the insurer accepts your claim it will generally offer to settle.
+- Once your claim has been submitted, if the insurer accepts your claim it will generally offer to settle.
 This means it will offer to make a settlement payment to you.
 Your compensation lawyer will advise you on what is a reasonable settlement and how much you should accept.